DNA-Correcting Codes: End-to-end Correction in DNA Storage Systems: Introduction

 While previous works tackled each of these steps independently (see e.g. \cite{AVAAY19},\cite{BOSEY21}, \cite{BGHCTIP16},\cite{O17}, \cite{SGPY21}, \cite{YGM17}), this work aims to tackle all of them \emph{together}.
-This is accomplished by limiting the stored messages in the DNA storage system, such that for any two input messages, the sets of all the possible outputs will be mutually disjoint, we call this family of codes \emph{\NameCodes s}.
+This is accomplished by limiting the stored messages in the DNA storage system, such that for any two input messages, the sets of all the possible outputs will be mutually disjoint.
+We call this family of codes \emph{\NameCodes s}.
 Our point of departure is the recent work~\cite{SYLWZ20} of \emph{clustering-correcting codes} that proposed codes for successful clustering.
 However, their results have been established under the assumption that the correct reads in every cluster satisfy some dominance property.
 Furthermore, the codes in~\cite{SYLWZ20} do not aim to recover the input data, but only to achieve a successful clustering.
 On the contrary, our suggested codes also guarantee the recovery of the input data, while eliminating the dominance assumption.
 Similar to~\cite{SYLWZ20}, it is assumed that every information strand consists of an \emph{index-field} and a \emph{data-field}.

 The rest of the paper is organized as follows.
 Section \ref{sec:defs} presents the definitions and the problem statement.
 In Section \ref{sec:error_free}, we consider the case where the data-field is error-free.
 In addition, we present the DNA-distance metric, which is used in order to find necessary and sufficient conditions for \NameCodes s.
 In section \ref{Sec:constructionSection}, we study codes over the index-field.
 Using these codes we present constructions for \NameCodes s and bounds on the size of \NameCodes s.
-Lastly, several generalizations and open problems are discussed in Section \ref{sec:conclusions}.
+Lastly, in Section~\ref{Sec:ErrornesData} we generalize the results for the case of an erroneous data-field.